bogmanSDK/orbithub/IMPLEMENTATION_STATUS.md

 - Checkout code before accessing files
 - Merge artifacts from matrix builds
 - Use proper output variables across jobs
+- Use `shell: bash` for Windows compatibility

 ## 📝 Notes

-- Private repository issue resolved by using public releases
+- Repository is public - release assets are publicly accessible
 - No PAT or secrets needed for installation
 - Binaries are native (no Dart runtime required for end users)
 - Install script works on Linux, macOS, and Windows